Delivery & Courier Service Drivers (NOC 7514) may also be called:

 What Would I Do?

-Delivery and courier service drivers: drive automobiles, vans and light trucks to pick up and deliver various products.
+Delivery drivers: drive automobiles, vans and light trucks to pick up and deliver various products.

 Delivery and courier service drivers’ duties may include:

 - operate and drive vehicles (cars, vans and light trucks) to pick up and deliver various products, such as fast food, newspapers, magazines, bakery and dairy products, and items such as dry cleaning, envelopes, packages and parcels